WallarooLabs/wally/book/what-is-wallaroo.md

 | <= | 66µs | 0.5ms | 0.5ms | 0.5ms | 1 ms |

 Even with the application caveats that we laid out, we think that is some pretty impressive performance.
 Performance that we are committed to maintaining as we continue to add functionality to Wallaroo.

-## Exactly-once processing

-We mentioned earlier that our goal is to “provide correct results quickly."
-The "correct" part of that statement is the most important part.
-Processing millions of events a second is only great if the results are accurate.
-We guarantee accurate results, even in the face of failure, by providing integrated managed state and exactly-once processing.

-"Exactly-once" is a bit of a holy grail in distributed systems.
-As such, it's a heated topic and one that causes confusion.
-What do we mean when we say that Wallaroo provides "exactly-once processing"?
-In the face of failure, when messages have to be replayed to ensure that no data is lost, we won't process a message more than once.
-Note that this is very different from saying a message will only be delivered once.
-If you are a bit lost, don't worry.
-Hopefully, this example will help.

-Imagine a counting application.
-It takes in numbers and adds their value to its internal state.
-If we send in the values 5, 10, 15 and it runs without error, we would expect the final value to be 30.
-Errors do, however, happen.
-Imagine that we sent in 5 and 10 and then an error occurs.
-Further, we have only acknowledged that 5 was received and processed.
-What do we do?
-If we resend 10 and it was already processed, then our final value will be 40 instead of 30.
-If we don’t resend and it wasn’t processed, then our final value will be 20 instead of 30.

-What we want to do is ensure that each message has been delivered at least once while also ensuring that it is processed only once.
-In distributed system lingo this is "at-least-once message delivery" + "idempotence".
-By combining the two, we can guarantee that results in Wallaroo are correct even in the face of failures.